 On a regular basis, check on your former spouse’s new relationship status.
 You can check on it through social media, mutual friends, or casual conversation (if you are still on speaking terms).
 Remember, alimony payments typically end when a former spouse gets remarried or moves in with a romantic partner.

 As you have already seen, Texas alimony payments last longer if the marriage lasted longer.
 Therefore, if you end a marriage that you have been miserable in for years, it could shorten your alimony payments.

 If it is still a relatively new relationship, keep in mind that judges rarely consider ordering alimony payments for marriages that did not last at least ten years.
 This tendency might be all the incentive you need to call it quits now, instead of continuing to drag your feet in an unhappy union.

 Understanding the Issues

 In order to successfully petition a judge for alimony payments, each spouse should be well-versed in the knowledge surrounding the state requirements and limitations.
-Some couples and spouses will qualify to receive this type of financial support, but even then, it will only be on a temporary basis.
-Without adding a disability into the equation for calculating alimony, alimony only gives a short window of breathing room for you to foster your own sense of financial independence.
+Some spouses will qualify to receive this type of financial support, but even then, it will only be on a temporary basis.
+Without adding a disability into the equation, alimony only gives a short window of breathing room for you to foster your own sense of financial independence.

-Consider your own unique situations and relationship status.
+Consider your own unique situation and your relationship status.
 Then you can figure out if you would have a reasonable chance to qualify for alimony payments in Texas.
-The decision will ultimately be left to you and your spouse during mediation, or a judge will decide.
-It is helpful to enter the case prepared and knowledgeable about your rights.
+The decision will ultimately be left up to you and your spouse during mediation, or a judge will decide.
+Therefore, it is helpful to enter the case prepared and knowledgeable about your rights.